7 money moves to make before the new year to save on taxes

 4. Give to charity.
 Whether or not you plan to join in on Giving Tuesday, there’s still time for you and your family to give back this holiday season—and potentially get a tax deduction, too.
 Give.org, a charity review site from the Better Business Bureau, is a good place to start.
 To verify that your chosen organization is a registered 501(c)(3) nonprofit, you’ll need to check with the IRS.

 5. Contribute to your IRA.
 After you’ve contributed enough to get the employer match in your company 401(k)—a must—a tax-favored Individual Retirement Account is a great place to ramp up your retirement savings.
 You can contribute up to $5,500 in 2018.
-(You actually have until next Tax Day—April 15, 2019—to put the money in there.)
+(You actually have until next Tax Day—April 15, 2019—to put the money for 2018 in there.
+The limit increases to $6,000 for 2019.)
 These accounts come in two flavors: traditional and Roth.
 A traditional IRA can give you an up-front tax deduction for this year, but the money will get taxed when you withdraw in retirement.
 Contributions to a Roth IRA are made after tax, but money then grows tax-free for life.
 Note: Both traditional and Roth IRAs have eligibility requirements that are based largely on your income and marital status.

 6. Gear up for gigging.
 If any of your income comes via self-employment—either from full-time freelancing or a side hustle—buy tax-deductible supplies and equipment while holiday sales are happening, and you can write them off next year.